-Negative working capital is when the current liabilities of the company are more than its current assets, which suggests that the company has to pay off a bit more than the short term assets it has for a particular cycle.
+Negative working capital is when the company’s current liabilities are more than its current assets, which suggests that the company has to pay off a bit more than the short-term assets it has for a particular cycle.

-- Most of the time, this is not considered as a good sign, but there are cases where negative working capital is good for the organization.
+- Most of the time, it is not considered a good sign, but there are cases where negative working capital is good for the organization.

 - Sometimes it means that the company can generate the cash so quickly that it gets time in between to pay off its suppliers and creditors.
 So basically, the company is using the suppliers’ money to run its day-to-day operations.

 - Though this means a good idea, having the negative working capital to its advantage is not everyone’s cup of tea.
-The companies which deal with cash only businesses or where the receivables time is too short, often have negative working capital.
+Companies that deal with cash-only businesses or where the receivables time is too short often have negative working capital.

 How to Check whether Negative Working Capital is Good or Bad?

 So that’s a good sign.
-But if the receivables period is too high and payables are too low and the company has a negative working capital, then it can pose a serious problem for the organization to runs its day-to-day activities.
+But if the receivables period is too high and payables are too low, the company has a negative working capital.
+It can pose a serious problem for the organization to run its day-to-day activities.

 - A firm’s working capital structure might change as the strategies of the companies change.
-McDonald’s had a negative working capital in the years between 1999 and 2000, but if you see now, it has a positive working capital.
+McDonald’s had a negative working capital between 1999 and 2000, but if you see it now, it has a positive working capital.

 - The auto retailer company AutoZone had $155 million in its negative working capital.
-It primarily moved to an efficient inventory turnover, where it stopped having a bulk of inventory and sold goods as early as possible and freeing its own capital needs.
+It primarily moved to an efficient inventory turnoverInventory TurnoverInventory Turnover Ratio measures how fast the company replaces a current batch of inventories and transforms them into sales.
+Higher ratio indicates that the company’s product is in high demand and sells quickly, resulting in lower inventory management costs and more earnings., where it stopped having a bulk of inventory and sold goods as early as possible and freeing its own capital needs.

 Negative Working Capital Examples

-The industries which are primarily expected to have negative working capital and doesn’t pose a serious risk are
+The industries which are primarily expected to have negative working capital and don’t pose a serious risk are

 - Grocery Stores

-Any industry which makes money through cash at the moment it sells a product/service will have money at its hand.
+Any industry that makes money through cash when it sells a product/service will have money at its hand.
 So it can pay back its supplier through a credit period and create a chain.
-The companies which have a higher credit period for its receivables may not able to justify the negative working capital is good for them.
+The companies which have a higher credit period for their receivables may not be able to justify the negative working capital that is good for them.

-It has a great advantage because the company uses the money of suppliers and doesn’t have to depend on banks for funds.
-For example, if a company takes the product from a supplier and has a time of 60 days to pay to the supplier.
-It sells its products to its customers in 20days and gets the money in cash, then the company gets 40 days to pay back to its supplier.
-This money can be used by the company to get products from another supplier.
-In this way, it can create a chain where it uses the suppliers’ money to its advantage and doesn’t have to borrow money from a bank.
+It has a great advantage because the company uses suppliers’ money and doesn’t have to depend on banks for funds.
+For example, if a company takes the product from a supplier and has a time of 60 days to pay the supplier.
+It sells its products to its customers in 20days and gets the money in cash; then the company gets 40 days to pay back to its supplier.
+The company can use this money to get products from another supplier.
+In this way, it can create a chain that uses the suppliers’ money to its advantage and doesn’t have to borrow money from a bank.

-It can pose a serious issue if the company has the same structure for many years.
-Because ideally, not every year a company will get to use supplier’s money.
-So this can hamper the day-to-day activities of the company and bring the operations to halt.
+Because ideally, not every year, a company will get to use the supplier’s money.
+So this can hamper the day-to-day activities of the company and bring the operations to a halt.
+It can pose a serious issue if the company has had the same structure for many years.

 The working capital structure of a company can change depending on its strategies/goals for the future.
-So do analyze the rationale behind the change well and then decide the financial strength of the organization and whether it can run its day-to-day operations smoothly.
+So do analyze the rationale behind the change well and then decide the organization’s financial strength and whether it can run its day-to-day operations smoothly.